What is Bitcoin Mining and How Does it Work?

 Once you are signed up with a pool, you’ll get a username and password for that specific pool, which you will use later on.

-Step 5 – Get a mining client (aka mining program/software)
+Step 5 – Get a mining program (also knowns as a client)

 Once this is configured, you will start collections shares, which represent your part of the work in finding the next block.
 According to the pool you’ve chosen, you’ll be paid for your share of coins—just make sure that you enter your address in the required fields when signing up to the pool.